© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dinas Silica Mine is a scheduled monument protected by Cadw under reference BR229.
 View the official record →

-Dinas Silica Mine is a post-medieval and modern industrial site in Breconshire, Wales, associated with silica extraction and connected transportation infrastructure.
+Dinas Silica Mine is a post-medieval and modern industrial site in Breconshire, Wales, associated with silica extraction and processing during the nineteenth and twentieth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR229.

 Dinas Silica Mine dates from the post medieval/modern period, and is classified as a tramroad.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dinas Silica Mine is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR229.